sphynkx/ycplt/README.md

 ## Hardware and why this stack

-Reference hardware: i7-5500U (2 physical cores / 4 threads), 12 GB RAM,
+Current reference hardware: Intel Core i7-8700 @ 3.20GHz (6 physical cores /
-GeForce 940M (2 GB) — no usable GPU acceleration for LLM inference.
-Hence:
+12 threads), 16 GB RAM, no discrete GPU used for inference — at least 25 GB free disk space (the chat model alone is ~6 GB; add RAM-cache headroom, the embedding model, and RAG index data on top).
+Currently running **Qwen3.5-9B, `UD-Q4_K_XL` quant** (~6 GB) as the chat model — see "3.
+Chat model" above for the full download link and quant alternatives — which runs comfortably on this hardware for interactive chat, including the heaviest single-request workload in this app (a full RAG-interpreted horary or electional answer).

+This replaces an earlier, noticeably weaker reference machine: i7-5500U (2 physical cores / 4 threads), 12 GB RAM, GeForce 940M (2 GB, no usable GPU acceleration for LLM inference) — on that hardware, even a 7B model ran at around 1 token/sec, too slow for comfortable chat, which is why the project's shipped default started at 3B and only moved up to today's 9B default after this hardware upgrade (see "3.
+Chat model" above for the full history of that change and the measured latency difference between the two).
+If you're deploying on hardware closer to the OLD reference specs above, drop back down to a 3B-class (or smaller) model instead — see the lighter alternatives listed in "3.
+Chat model".

+Hence, independent of whichever specific machine this runs on:

 - Inference via **llama-cpp-python** — native GGUF support, CPU inference, actively maintained.
-- A **3B-class model in Q4_K_M quantization**, not 7B: on this CPU a 7B model
-  runs at ~1 token/sec, too slow for comfortable chat.
-- GPU is not used (`N_GPU_LAYERS=0` by default): the 940M (compute capability 5.0, 2 GB VRAM) gives no practical speedup.
+- Model size/quantization should be picked to match the actual CPU available, not assumed — a model that's comfortably fast on a modern 6-core/12-thread desktop can be unusably slow on an older 2-core/4-thread laptop CPU, and vice versa there's no reason to stay on a smaller/weaker model than the hardware can actually support (see the small-vs-large model trade-off discussion in "3.
+Chat model" above).
+- GPU is not used (`N_GPU_LAYERS=0` by default) on either reference machine — raise it if you do have a GPU with enough VRAM for the model you're running; llama-cpp-python supports GPU offload, this project simply hasn't needed it on either machine documented here.
 - Chat history lives in **SQLite** (`data/chat.sqlite3`) — enough for a single-user local app, no separate database server needed.